WeiWu0210/recommender/README.md

     2 columns: badid, goodid
-    known incorrectly spelt artists and the correct artist id. you can correct errors in user_artist_data as you read it in using this file (we're not yet finished merging this data)
+    known incorrectly spelt artists and the correct artist id. you can correct errors in user_artist_data as you read it in using this file

 Notes:
 -----

 The original data files are modified so that the code will run in a reasonable time on a single machine.
 The reduced data files have been suffixed with _small.txt and contains only the information relevant to the top 50 most prolific users (highest artist play counts).

-The original data file user_artist_data.txt contained about 141,000 unique users, and 1.6 million unique artists.
+The original data file user_artist_data.txt contained about 150,000 unique users, and 1.6 million unique artists.
 About 24.2 million users’ plays of artists are recorded, along with their count.

 Note that when plays are scribbled, the client application submits the name of the artist being played.
 This name could be misspelled or nonstandard, and this may only be detected later.
 For example, "The Smiths", "Smiths, The", and "the smiths" may appear as distinct artist IDs in the data set, even though they clearly refer to the same artist.
 So, the data set includes artist_alias.txt, which maps artist IDs that are known misspellings or variants to the canonical ID of that artist.